-Serbia: The future of energy security, reality check21.
-April 2015. / News Serbia Energy
+Serbia: The future of energy security, reality check, News Serbia Energy

 In the modern world, energy policy represents a strategic priority of every country and it is an integral part of the country’s development strategy.

 The security of a modern state depends on energy stability.
 The state objective should be oriented towards satisfying energy needs in all operating conditions.
 Today, more than ever before, there is a need for predicting energy risks and threats, by eliminating the consequences after their occurrence, as well as through prevention.

 In the energy sector, objectives are established in accordance with the country’s political, economic and industrial objectives.
 The needs for energy resources and the interests in possessing the ownership over stable energy sources are the factors determining the energy policy.